madakkuni/ai-smart-doc-generator/README.md

 The true intelligence of the Smart Document Generator resides within its extensively engineered prompt templates (located in the `prompts/` directory).
 Rather than passing raw code blindly to the LLM, these prompts enforce strict, professional boundaries:

-- **`functional_prompt.py`**: A Senior Functional Analyst prompt designed to extract exact business processes.
+- **`functional_prompt.py`**: Designed to extract exact business processes.
 It explicitly forces the LLM to map out atomic API calls, specific "If Yes/If No" logical branches, and targeted user notifications without diving into the underlying code syntax.
-It mandates a strict ASCII logical flow diagram generated natively from complex inputs like Power Automate definitions.
+It mandates a strict logical flow diagram generated natively from complex inputs like Power Automate definitions.
-- **`technical_prompt.py`**: A Senior Architect prompt that intelligently adapts its output based entirely on the project type.
+- **`technical_prompt.py`**: Intelligently adapts its output based entirely on the project type.
 It categorizes the project's "Technology Stack" into explicitly defined logical architecture layers based on the context (e.g., separating Web Apps from Desktop Apps or Workflow Automation platforms).
 - **Hardened Security Prompts**: **Every** prompt inherently instructs the AI to strictly mask, anonymize, and obfuscate any residual Personally Identifiable Information (emails, customer names), passwords, and valid HTTP endpoints that may have bypassed the initial sanitization regex check, enforcing ironclad security.

 ## 📝 System Logging & Token Auditing